What Is Father Hunger & How To Address It

 What is Father Hunger?

-Father hunger refers to the emotional distress people experience throughout their lives due to actual or emotional father absence (also called father deficit).
+Father hunger refers to the emotional distress people experience throughout their lives due to their father abandoning them or emotional father absence (also called father deficit).
 According to the Kentucky School of Alcohol and Drug Studies, father hunger is, “A lack of sufficient fathering due to death, emotional unavailability or desertion and the child’s yearning for this fathering, often throughout their life span.”

-It’s important to know that father hunger can affect children of any age and any gender, at any time.
+It’s important to know that father hunger can affect children of any age, at any time.
 It can happen between biological fathers and children, or you could yearn for a connection with your stepfather or adopted father.
 No matter your situation, you should not feel ashamed that you yearn for the presence of your father, or for someone who can give you the affection and quality time your father was unwilling or unable to give you.

 Who Experiences Father Hunger?

-Sometimes people ask us, “Why do I still experience father hunger, even though my dad is unkind to me or to other members in my family?”
-While these are complicated emotions, they are understandable.
-Father hunger is not about whether or not your dad made good choices.
-It’s rooted in a longing for relationship and connection that is a natural part of most parent-child relationships.
+Sometimes people ask, “Why do I experience father hunger, even though my dad is a toxic person to be around?”
+Father hunger is not about whether or not your dad is a good person and has made good choices.
+It’s rooted in a longing for relationship and connection with your father.
+It’s a natural desire to want to have a relationship with your father.

 People experience father hunger for different reasons, but it most often happens when: